cdnbye/hlsjs-p2p-engine/docs/English/API.md

 Resume P2P if it has been stopped.

 ### `hls.engine.disableP2P()`
-Disable P2P if it is not stopped.
+Disable P2P to stop p2p and free used resources.

+### `hls.engine.destroy()`
+Stop p2p and free used resources, it will be called automatically before hls.js is destroyed.